GUASCOR CASE STUDIES

 Gas Powered Gensets Operate Flawlessly in Canadian Oil Field:

 As one of the world’s top independent oil and gas exploration and production companies, Houston, TX-based Apache Corporation has been active in the Fox Creek region for a number of years with numerous oil and gas wells and facilities.
-After exploring its options, Apache decided to install a high-efficiency Siemens gen-set, known for its toughness and superior performance, even under the harshest conditions.
+After exploring its options, Apache decided to install a high-efficiency Guascor gen-set, known for its toughness and superior performance, even under the harshest conditions.